Third party Python API for Interactive Brokers

 - Visual Studio 11 doesn’t like the /MD compile flag, which distutils adds.
 For a workaround see here.

 Contributions are welcome!
-For developement you can build the extension in the current dir:
+For development you can build the extension in the current dir:

 $ python setup.py build_ext --build-lib .

-To regenerate the SWIG wrappers (SWIG 2.0+ required), in the IB API directory run:
+to regenerate the SWIG wrappers (SWIG 2.0+ required), and:

 swigibpy original code is free software under the New BSD license.